wangmeng255/socket-ttt/README.md

 This is v1.0 of the app, but future enhancements are expected to include:

 * Adding playing vs computer with artificial intelligence in server-side.
+* Adding win, lose, and draw records to user data in mongoDB.
+* Adding Top 10 players list in client-side.